 April 5, 2018

 Chances are, you’ve heard of a stress fracture, and some of you may have even had one before.
 When the muscles become tired, typically after overuse, all of that stress that the muscles are experiencing can cause a tiny crack in the bone.
-Whether you’re an athlete or someone who has recently picked up running, we’ve got everything you need to know about stress fractures below.
+Whether you’re an athlete or someone who has recently picked up running, our foot and ankle doctors have everything you need to know about stress fractures below.

-Stress fractures take place primarily in the lower leg and foot, and are often caused by increasing the amount or intensity of an activity quickly.
-They can also occur after normal use of the bone is weakened by a certain condition, such as osteoporosis.
+Stress fractures take place primarily in the lower leg and foot.
+Increasing the amount or intensity of an activity quickly often causes them.
+A certain condition, such as osteoporosis, can weaken normal use of the bone, leading to these occurrences.
 When the foot repetitively strikes the ground, it can experience trauma.
 This can happen to runners who are using shoes that are old or less flexible, and even tennis players who frequently switch the surface they are playing on.

 When you have a stress fracture, pain will likely occur with whatever the activity is that you’re participating in, and it will only worsen in time without proper rest.
 The tenderness usually starts in a specific spot, and some might even experience swelling in the area that is causing pain.

 This article was adapted from OrthoInfo and Mayo Clinic.
-Read more here and here.
+You can access the full artciles here and here.

-If you have any questions about stress fractures, please contact Campbell Clinic to meet with a physician.
+If you have any questions about stress fractures, please contact Campbell Clinic to meet with a sports medicine or foot and ankle physician.

 Newsletter: